jasonchristopher21/freedive-website/README.md

 Make sure to:

 * Set up the same `.env` variables on the platform
-* Ensure your Supabase project URL and keys are properly configured
+* Ensure your Supabase and Prisma project URL and keys are properly configured